Updated April 24, 2026

 median annual salary

-You'll spend $13k and 11 months to start earning $43k — that's roughly 4 months to pay back your training investment, faster than most health care certificates.
+You will spend $13k average and 11 months to start earning $43k — that is 4 months to pay back your training cost.

 Salaries vary by location and setting.
 Pharmacy Technicians in metropolitan areas and specialty practices typically earn more than the national median.